 Year Started at SVA: 2015

 College/University: Arizona State University

-This is my 5th year as the K-5 School Counselor and I can't wait to continue to support all of the students!
+This is my 8th year as the K-5 School Counselor and I can't wait to continue to support all of the students!
 I am originally from San Diego, California, but I attended Kansas State University (Go Cats!) for both my undergraduate and graduate degrees.
 I received my Master of Science in School Counseling in December 2014 and received my two Bachelor of Science degrees in Secondary Education and Dance in December 2012.
-Besides my job as a School Counselor, I also coach the SVA Hawkettes Poms team here at the high school as well as teach dance at Miller’s Dance Studio four nights a week.
-I have danced since I was 2 years old and it has been a huge part of my life!
-I also love spending time with my family and friends, playing with my dog, reading, going skiing, and watching movies!
+Besides my job as a School Counselor, I teach dance at Miller’s Dance Studio and choreograph for their competition team.
+I have danced since I was 2 years old and it has been a huge part of my life.
+My absolute favorite job though is being a Mom to my 2-year-old son!
+Overall, I love spending time with my family and friends, playing with my dog, reading, going to Disney, shopping, and watching tv/movies!